 - Comment on other blogs.
 As you read other people’s blog posts, leave comments.
 I’m not taking about spamming people with invitations to read your blog.
 Instead, engage in the conversations that interest you and build credibility.
 Make sure that you register with their commenting system if possible, so there is always a link back to your blog.

 You will also want to use a good, SEO-optimized blog theme.
 There are hundreds on the market.
-I use StandardTheme for WordPress and love it.
+I developed Get Noticed!
+Theme™ for WordPress specifically with this in mind.

 Finally, be patient.
 Building traffic takes time.
 Like anything else, the ones who win are the ones who stay at it after everyone else has quit.